Child Life student FAQs

 What is the difference between a child life practicum and an internship?

 The child life practicum is 150 hours of observation of the hospitalized child, working alongside a child life specialist.
 The goal of the child life practicum experience is to familiarize the student with the hospital environment and to connect what they are learning in the classroom to real life experiences.
 Child life practicum offers you time to build your passion and begin to explore your beliefs about the needs of children in the health care system.

 The internship is 600 hours of clinical skill development.
 Our internship is for students whose career goal is to become a Certified Child Life Specialist.
 This provides the student the opportunity to have a more hands-on approach and learn child life skills through experience and with guidance from a Certified Child Life Specialist.

 What is the average salary of a child life specialist like?

 Click here to view the most recent salary survey results from the Child Life Council.

 What are the dates of your student programs?

 We offer this comprehensive training opportunity three times a year, beginning in:

 However, the specific dates will vary from semester to semester.

-How long is your practicum?
+How long is your child life practicum?